Winnipeg Blue Bombers clinch playoff spot with 26-20 win over B.C. Lions

 Brian Burnham had a pair of fourth-quarter TD catches for the Lions (6-9), whose playoff hopes are hanging by a thread.

-Fogg's first-quarter punt-return TD was the first official one of his CFL career.
-Last season as a rookie, the defensive back had four punt returns for TDs all wiped out because of penalties.

-He also intercepted Jennings early in the fourth quarter, leading to Justin Medlock's third field goal.
+"We didn't start fast," said Jennings, who completed 24-of-39 pass attempts for 267 yards with two TDs and two interceptions.
+"We didn't do anything in the middle of the game and did a couple things late, but it was too late."

+Ty Long connected on field goals from 35 and 50 and added two converts for the Lions.

-Medlock was good on field goals from 45, 37 and 22 yards and made his two converts.
+Medlock was good on Winnipeg field goals from 45, 37 and 22 yards and made his two converts.
 The Lions also conceded a punt single and a safety.

-Burnham caught a 10-yard TD pass with 2:19 left in the game and a 13-yard touchdown with 22 seconds left.
-Ty Long connected on field goals from 35 and 50 and added two converts.
+Bombers quarterback Matt Nichols was 23-of-30 passing with no TDs and no interceptions in front of 26,434 fans at Investors Group Field.

+Nichols and his offensive teammates were disappointed in their performance, even though leading receiver Darvin Adams left the game with an upper-body injury during Winnipeg's first possession.
+He was later seen with a sling on his left arm and there was no update.
+Last season, he broke his collarbone.

 The Bombers held leads of 10-0 after the first quarter, 14-3 at halftime and 16-6 after three quarters.

-Nichols completed 15-of-19 pass attempts for 115 yards in the first half, while Jennings was 7 of 16 for 65 yards.

-Aided by a 26-yard catch from Chris Williams, the Lions added three more points with Long's 50-yard field goal at 3:51 of the third quarter.

-The game got testy at times, including Bombers running back Andrew Harris punching a Lions' player, a reaction that took Winnipeg out of field-goal range in the third.
+The Bombers running back took a costly 15-yard roughing penalty after he punched Lions defensive lineman Mic'hael Brooks, a reaction that took Winnipeg out of field-goal range in the third.

-Fogg's 31-yard interception return was followed up with Medlock's 22-yard field goal for the 19-6 lead at 2:34 of the fourth.
-Defensive back Heath added his pick for a score at 9:47.
+"Frustrations were mounting up — just yipping and yipping and yipping," an apologetic Harris said.
+"Cooler heads have to prevail in that situation.
+It's uncalled for."

 Bombers linebacker Maurice Leggett was injured when he recovered a B.C. onside kick late in the fourth.